What Is a Digital Loyalty Card? Complete 2026 Guide

 For businesses: it’s powerful — real tracking, notifications, zero fraud.

-The technology (Apple PassKit, Google Wallet API) sounds complex, but platforms handle all of it.
+The technology sounds complex, but platforms handle all of it.
 You just design your card and share a QR code.
+Whether your customers use a browser-based card or an Apple/Google Wallet pass, they get the same great experience.

-If you’re running a loyalty program in 2026, digital wallet cards are the simplest way to do it right.
+If you’re running a loyalty programme in 2026, digital loyalty cards are the simplest way to do it right.
 Check out our guides on salon loyalty programs and how to get repeat customers for more strategies.

 Want to create a digital loyalty card for your business?
-FaveCard lets you set one up in 5 minutes - works with both Apple Wallet and Google Wallet, no coding required.
+FaveCard lets you set one up in 5 minutes — works on every phone, no coding required.
+The Free plan includes a full digital loyalty card.
+Pro adds Apple and Google Wallet passes.

 Frequently Asked Questions